Peng-Yujiang/Versatile_esp32/README.md

 # About project

-This is the buildable example based on esp-idf framework.
+This is the buildable files based on esp-idf framework.
+A versatile esp32 board with on board LED, two buttons, 0.96 inch display, BH1750, MPU6050, and MPU9250.

 ## Folder contents